run-llama/LlamaIndexTS/apps/docs/docs/introduction.md

 Our documentation includes [Installation Instructions](./getting_started/installation.mdx) and a [Starter Tutorial](./getting_started/starter.md) to build your first application.

 Once you're up and running, [High-Level Concepts](./getting_started/concepts.md) has an overview of LlamaIndex's modular architecture.
-For more hands-on practical examples, look through our [End-to-End Tutorials](./end_to_end.md).
+For more hands-on practical examples, look through our Examples section on the sidebar.

 ## 🗺️ Ecosystem